arnoldt100/anansi/documentation/source/Classes/AnansiMDState.cpp.rst

 * TerminatingSimulationEnvironmnet

-    This state controls terminates various execution environments such as MPI, GPU accelerators, etc.
+    This state terminates the various execution environments such as MPI, GPU accelerators, etc.

 ====================